 Kansas City, MO, Schools with Trade Programs

 There are a few trade schools in and around the Kansas City, Missouri, area.
 There are many non-degree programs available in various trades, such as in construction, industrial technology, automotive repair and many other career areas, and some associate degrees are also available.
 Detailed information about two schools offering trade programs in and near Kansas City, MO, is found here.
 Read about coursework, hands-on training opportunities and program duration.
-Get facts about these schools provided in the table at the bottom of this article.
+Get facts about these schools provided in the table below.

 - Metropolitan Community College - Kansas City offers apprenticeships, certificate and associate degree programs in health, engineering and industrial technologies.
 The college is located within the downtown Kansas City, MO, area.